Student Wellbeing Service

 Available during term time

-During Term Time the Drop In Service will be available Monday, Wednesday and Friday, 12:30pm - 1:30pm.
+During Term Time the Drop In Service will be available Monday - Friday, 12:30pm - 1:30pm.
 Students can meet with an Adviser to have a quick chat about their issue/circumstances.
 Students should report to the Information Desk on Level 1 of the Student Guidance Centre to access the Drop In Service.
 Drop In is on a first come first served basis, with sessions lasting approx. 20mins.

 During your meeting with the Student Wellbeing Adviser may feel that you need a longer appointment to discuss your issues and explore suitable support options, therefore you may be booked into a one to one, one hour appointment with an appropriate member of the team, or it may be that you need support from another service, such as Counselling, Advice SU or an external service.